wickedlyethan/wickedlyethan.github.io/content/blog/2019-12-28-media-retrospective-2019.md

 image: /blog/2019-media-retrospective/vortex.jpg

-excerpt: "[**Image Heavy**] That's right, we're doing one of these EVERY year.
+summary: "That's right, we're doing one of these EVERY year.
 Featuring: communist witches, superhero ennui, hot scots, and the answer to what part of you your cat will eat first when you die."

 ---